dennisshevtsov/code-convention/README.md

   // code
 }
 ```
-* Do use Pascal case for a field, a parameter, and a variable.
+* Do use Camel case for a field, a parameter, and a variable.
 ```csharp
 // correct
 var abc = "abc";